 There will be one water stops along the 5k course and two water stops along the 10k course.
 Plenty of water out there and you won’t need to fuel for the 5k.
 You probably won’t need more than one gel (if that) for the 10k.
 Personally, these races are over so quickly we never bother to carry anything for these two events.

 Nine beverage stations will be set up along the course, offering water and POWERADE®.
 Stops are placed approximately every 1.5 miles along the course, and both water and POWERADE® will be available at all nine stops.
 There will be one food stop with Sport Beans® Energizing Jelly Beans® available at Mile 8.3.

 A total of 19 water and POWERADE® stops will be located along the course.
 All stops offer water and POWERADE®.
-There will be five food stops located along the course.
-Chiquita bananas will be available at Mile 112.1 and Mile 18.3.
-Sport Beans® Energizing Jelly Beans® will be distributed at Mile 15.9 and Mile 20.1.
-Sponges will be provided at Mile 17.9, and candy will be available at Mile 23.2.
+There will be four food stops located along the course.

 7 – Be Aware of the Sweep Bus

 All runners must be able to maintain a 16-minute per mile pace throughout the race (except for the 5k which is not timed).
 Anyone who is not able to maintain a 16-minute per mile pace may be picked up and transported back to the Epcot finish area.
 This is known as the “sweep bus.”
 You may be picked up at any point along the course.
 Unfortunately, runners do in fact get swept.
 If this happens to you, be proud that you started the race.
 You had the courage to try and you started, which is more than most people will ever be able to say.